HenryHengLUO/Retrieval-Augmented-Generation-Intro-Project/README.md

 # Retrieval Augmented Generation (RAG) Intro Project 🤖🔍📝

 Welcome to the Retrieval Augmented Generation (RAG) project! 🎉 This project aims to introduce and demonstrate the practical applications of RAG using Python code in a Jupyter Notebook environment.
+The [LlamaIndex](https://github.com/run-llama/llama_index) is utilized here.
 We believe learning and experimenting with RAG should be both educational and fun! 😄

 ## Project Structure 📂